Computer security: Agencies

-NEI 08-09: Cybersecurity Plan for Nuclear Power Plants

-The Nuclear Energy Institute's NEI 08-09 document, Cyber Security Plan for Nuclear Power Reactors, outlines a comprehensive framework for cybersecurity in the nuclear power industry.
-Drafted with input from the U.S. NRC, this guideline is instrumental in aiding licensees to comply with the Code of Federal Regulations (CFR), which mandates robust protection of digital computers and equipment and communications systems at nuclear power plants against cyber threats.

 Modern warfare

 There is growing concern that cyberspace will become the next theater of warfare.
 As Mark Clayton from The Christian Science Monitor wrote in a 2015 article titled "The New Cyber Arms Race":

 In the future, wars will not just be fought by soldiers with guns or with planes that drop bombs.
 They will also be fought with the click of a mouse a half a world away that unleashes carefully weaponized computer programs that disrupt or destroy critical industries like utilities, transportation, communications, and energy.
 Such attacks could also disable military networks that control the movement of troops, the path of jet fighters, the command and control of warships.

 This has led to new terms such as cyberwarfare and cyberterrorism.
 The United States Cyber Command was created in 2009 and many other countries have similar forces.

-There are a few critical voices that question whether cybersecurity is as significant a threat as it is made out to be.
+There are a few critics that question whether cyber security is as significant a threat as it is made out to be.

 Careers

-Cybersecurity is a fast-growing field of IT concerned with reducing organizations' risk of hack or data breaches.
-According to research from the Enterprise Strategy Group, 46% of organizations say that they have a "problematic shortage" of cybersecurity skills in 2016, up from 28% in 2015.
+Cyber security is a fast-growing field of IT concerned with reducing organizations' risk of getting hacked or data breaches.
+According to research from the Enterprise Strategy Group, 46% of organizations say that they have a "problematic shortage" of cyber security skills in 2016, up from 28% in 2015.
 Commercial, government and non-governmental organizations all employ cybersecurity professionals.
-The fastest increases in demand for cybersecurity workers are in industries managing increasing volumes of consumer data such as finance, health care, and retail.
+The fastest increases in demand for cyber security workers are in industries managing increasing volumes of consumer data such as finance, health care, and retail.
 However, the use of the term cybersecurity is more prevalent in government job descriptions.

-Typical cybersecurity job titles and descriptions include:
+Cybersecurity job titles and descriptions include: